northeastern-rc/rc-public-documentation/docs/source/first_steps/passwordlessssh.md

 (passwordless-ssh)=
 # Passwordless SSH

 You must set up passwordless ssh to ensure that GUI-based applications launch without issues.
 Please make sure that your keys are added to the authorized.key file in your `~/.ssh` directory.
 This needs to be done anytime you regenerate your SSH keys.
-If you're having an issue with opening an application that needs X11 forwarding, such as MATLAB or Schrodinger, and you recently regenerated your keys, make sure to add your keys to the authorized.key file.
+If you're having an issue opening an application that needs X11 forwarding, such as MATLAB or Schrodinger, and you recently regenerated your keys, make sure to add your keys to the authorized.key file.

 ::::::{tab-set}
 :::::{tab-item} Mac OS